vmleon/oracle-atp-da/lab2/README.md

 ![](../images/apex_rest_browser_test0.png)

-If you have a **browser extention to visualize JSON** you will see the information like this:
+If you have a **browser extension to visualize JSON** you will see the information like this:

 ![](../images/apex_rest_browser_test.png)